imdiane/MachineLearning-Projects/README.md

 ## Machine Learning (Project)

-This folder aims to the project of Machine Learning.
+This folder aims to the projects fielded in Machine Learning.